1971 Formula One season

+Ronnie Peterson (pictured in 1976) finished in second place driving for March.

+Stewart's teammate François Cevert finished the season ranked third.

 The 1971 Formula One season was the 25th season of the Fédération Internationale de l'Automobile's Formula One motor racing.
 It featured the 22nd World Championship of Drivers, the 14th International Cup for F1 Manufacturers and a number of non-championship races open to Formula One cars.
 The World Championship was contested over eleven races between 6 March and 3 October.

-Jackie Stewart, driving for Tyrrell Racing, won his second Drivers' Championship.
-Tyrrell won their first and only Manufacturers' Cup.
+Jackie Stewart had an outstanding year, winning his second Drivers' Championship by 29 points driving for Tyrrell Racing.
+Swede Ronnie Peterson finished a surprising second with March Engineering, the team having only been in its second season in Formula One.
+Stewart's teammate François Cevert, who took his only win at Watkins Glen that year, finished third, allowing Tyrrell to win the Manufacturers' Cup for the first and only time.
 Their car was powered by the famous Cosworth DFV V8, while rivals BRM and Ferrari made use of self-designed V12 engines.
 1970 champions Team Lotus had a desultory season after the death of their driver and champion Jochen Rindt, experimenting with a gas turbine engine and four-wheel drive, but ending up just fifth in the standings.

 Two Formula One drivers lost their lives this year while racing: Pedro Rodríguez crashed his Ferrari 512 in July, at an Interserie race at the Norisring, and Jo Siffert died in October, in a fiery crash during the Victory Race at Brands Hatch.

 This was the first season where at least 22 cars started every championship race, except the Monaco Grand Prix, where 18 cars started.